cybergrrl/scoutaloud/content/travels/balkans/dubrovnik.md

 - [ ] Visit the design concept store Life According To Kawa?
 - [ ] Go on a free walking tour with [Dubrovnik Walks](dubrovnikwalks.com)
 - [ ] Banje beach (Star wars shooting location)
-- [ ] Dotch cruiseship tourists (released from 9am, rounded up by 6pm)
+- [ ] Dodge cruiseship tourists (released from 9am, rounded up by 6pm)
  to eat 😋

 ## Food